ciaraosull/project-3-mastermind/README.md

 The random library was imported to access to the built in method of generating a random number selection using the ranint() method.
 This then is used to generate a random sequence of 4 numbers from a range of 1 – 10 for the secret code the user has to crack.

+**Other**
+* [Colorama](https://pypi.org/project/colorama/) for adding colour to fonts.

+*   [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) for adding ascii art.

+*   [LucidCharts](https://www.lucidchart.com/) was used to create the UML Case Diagram, Class Diagram and the Flowchart.

 ## Features